junxit/us-congress-bills-115/metadata.md

 - 2017-07-11 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-208.
 - 2017-07-11 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-208.
 - 2017-07-11 — The title of the measure was amended.
 Agreed to without objection.
+- 2017-07-12 — Mr. McClintock asked unanimous consent that the Clerk be authorized to make technical corrections in the engrossment of H.R.
+1719, to include addition of an enacting clause.
+Agreed to without objection.
+- 2017-07-13 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 172.